Born and raised in New York, resident in Italy since 1982, dual citizen, Debra made Venice her home in 1996.

 In 2017, in a collaborative effort between the Centro Studi e Documentazione della Cultura Armena, the Fondazione Venezia per la Ricerca sulla Pace (VeRiPa), Venice Art Factory, the United Nations High Commission for Refugees, and Radio Ca' Foscari, Debra developed a month-long program entitled Dropping Seeds that centered around her installation at the Centro Studi and a poets' residency curated by the poet Efe Duyan at VeRiPa's headquarters in an ex-convent.
-The project was conceived as an exchange between the image and the word about persisting legacies and giving refuge.
+The project was conceived as an exchange between the image and the word about persisting legacies of genocide and giving refuge.

 Among honors conferred, Debra has been a three time recipient of a residency fellowship from the Yaddo Corporation in Saratoga Springs, New York and the recipient of a Puffin Foundation grant.